-You may not be aware but The Plain White T’s made a pledge music campaign a couple of months ago that saw them leave their label Hollywood Records and go completely independent.
-Their return to the music industry has been underwhelming but for the fans that have stuck by them they are ready to deliver their seventh studio album.
+You may not be aware but The Plain White T’s made a Pledge Music campaign a couple of months ago that saw them leave their label Hollywood Records and go completely independent.
+Their return to the music industry has been underwhelming in a commercial sense, but for the fans that have stuck by them they are ready to deliver their seventh studio album.

 ‘Pause’ is one of the bands strongest songs to date and incorporates smooth melodies, old school Plain White T’s realness and an infectious and punchy hook.
 When I listen to this song I feel like I’ve been teleported back to 2006, and if radio actually took notice it would have the potential to be another smash hit for them.